 As a cleaning business owner, you want to clean more houses each day.
 It is the bread and butter of your cleaning business.
 If you are not cleaning houses, you are not making money.

-When I starting my cleaning business my service was all over the place.
-There was little consistency and little focused.
-If someone was willing to pay me, I would clean when ever and where ever.
+When I started my cleaning business my service was all over the place.
+There was little consistency and little focus.
+If someone was willing to pay me, I would clean whenever and where ever.

 This is when I knew I needed to tighten up my service and my business.
 Before I hired my first employees I needed to create some serious efficiencies in how I ran my business.

 - Beginners Guide to Starting a Cleaning Business

 - Guide to getting more house cleaning clients

 How I was able to clean more houses each day